avalldeperas/pr1-ded/README.md

 - polling enrollments and substitutes (worker ends job offer)
 - add ratings by just enrolled workers, not substitutes
 - not tested max values for each data structure.
+- Only enrolled workers (NOT susbstitutes) be able to add ratings?